tsndr/cloudflare-worker-router/README.md

 # Cloudflare Workers Router

+---
+**PRE-RELEASE: This branch is only for use with [wrangler2](https://github.com/cloudflare/wrangler2)!**

+---

-Cloudflare Workers Router is a super lightweight router (3.6 kB) with middleware support and ZERO dependencies for Cloudflare Workers, inspired by the [Express.js](https://expressjs.com/) syntax.
+Cloudflare Workers Router is a super lightweight router (3.6 kB) with middleware support and ZERO dependencies for Cloudflare Workers.

 When I was trying out Cloudflare Workers I almost immediately noticed how fast it was compared to other serverless offerings.
 So I wanted to build a full-fledged API to see how it performs doing real work, but since I wasn't able to find a router that suited my needs I created my own.

 I worked a lot with [Express.js](https://expressjs.com/) in the past and really enjoyed their middleware approach, but since none of the available Cloudflare Worker routers offered middleware support at the time, I felt the need to create this router.

-Attention: It's not directly compatible with [Express.js](https://expressjs.com/), it only follows the same approach.

 ## Contents